 You can avoid most overdraft fees your business pays.
 Here are some techniques to use.

 Keep in mind that financial institutions often fail to advertise or proactively offer less expensive options like overdraft protection or overdraft lines of credit.
 Moreover, a credit line may not be an option for businesses that need help the most — fledgling companies with poor or meager credit histories.
-These small businesses are often the hardest hit by excessive overdraft fees.
+These small businesses with overdraft issues are often the hardest hit, lacking access to more flexible or transparent business overdraft options.

 Read More: Are Overdraft Fees Tax Deductible for a Business?